Maghrebi Jews: Antiquity

-During the Kitos War, Jews must have suffered losses, but they continued to thrive in parts of North Africa under the Late Roman Empire.
+In the area of Carthage, in modern-day Tunisia, the earliest evidence of Jews is found in inscriptions from the second century CE.
+Although some theories suggest a Jewish presence during the Punic period, there is no archaeological or literary support for this earlier timeline.
+A Jewish necropolis, possibly dating to the third century, was discovered at Gammarth, north of Carthage, including numerous burial chambers and features Hebrew inscriptions and Jewish symbols such as the menorah and shofar.
+The oldest known synagogue in western North Africa, found in Hammam-Lif, in modern Tunisia, dates to the late fourth or early fifth century.
+In Morocco, Hebrew-language epitaphs and menorah-decorated lamps from late antiquity have been found in the Roman city of Volubilis.

 After 429 CE, with the fairly tolerant Vandals, the Jewish residents of the North African province increased and prospered to such a degree that African Church councils decided to enact restrictive laws against them.
 Berber lands east of Alexandria were relatively tolerant and were historically very welcoming for Christians and Jews during the Roman Empire notably.
 After the overthrow of the Vandals by Belisarius in 534 CE, Justinian I issued his edict of persecution, in which the Jews were classed with the Arians and heathens.

 A community settled in Djerba island off the coast of southern Tunisia during the Roman period.
 Mainly composed of Cohanim, they notably built the Ghriba synagogue with stones coming directly from Jerusalem.
 'La Ghriba' is still to this day annually visited by many North African Jews.